shader-slang/spec/proposals/030-coherent-pointers.md

 ### Support For Coherent Cooperative Matrix & Cooperative Vector

 `CoopVec` and `CoopMat` load data into their respective data-structures from other objects using `CoopVec::Load`, `CoopVec::Store`, `CoopMat::Load`, and `CoopMat::Store`.
-Due to this design, we will add coherent operations to `CoopVec` and `CoopMat` by modifying `CoopVec::Load`, `CoopVec::Store`, `CoopMat::Load`, and `CoopMat::Store` to complete coherent operations if given a `Ptr` with the flag `PointerFlags.Coherent` as a parameter.
-Syntax required to use the methods will not change.
+Due to this design, we will add coherent operations to `CoopVec` and `CoopMat` by modifying `CoopVec::Load`, `CoopVec::Store`, `CoopMat::Load`, and `CoopMat::Store` to complete coherent operations if given a `CoherentPtr` as a parameter.
+Syntax required to use the method(s) will not change.

-### Support Casting Pointers With Different Coherent `MemoryScope`
+### Support Casting Pointers With Different `CoherentScope`

-We will allow pointers with different coherent `MemoryScope`’s to freely cast between each other.
-For example, `Ptr<T, PointerFlags.Coherent, MemoryScope.Device>` will be castable to `Ptr<T, PointerFlags.Coherent, MemoryScope.Workgroup>`.
+We will allow pointers with different `CoherentPtr` to be explicitly castable to each other.
+For example, `CoherentPtr<int, CoherentScope.Device>` will be castable to `CoherentPtr<int, MemoryScope.Workgroup>`.

 ### Order of Implementation